 Reasonable Caliber and Cartridge Guidelines for Hunting Big Game

-This is simply a guide to choosing at least a minimally appropriate rifle caliber/cartridge for hunting the three classes of big game animals known as CXP2, CXP3 and CXP4.
-CXP2 refers to all thin-skinned, hoofed game averaging under about 350 pounds in live weight.
-In North America, this includes all deer species, pronghorn, sheep, goats, caribou, black bear and average size feral hogs.
+Class 2 refers to all thin-skinned, hoofed game averaging under about 300 pounds in live weight.
+In North America this includes the various deer species, pronghorn antelope, sheep, goats, caribou, black bear and feral hogs.
 It would also include most deer, antelope, sheep, goats and similar size animals around the world.

-CXP3 refers to large thin-skinned non-dangerous game and the smaller dangerous predators.
-The former would include North American elk, moose and musk ox, Scandinavian moose, European red stag, African kudu, Oryx, eland and similar size game animals around the world.
-The latter are primarily the smaller "big cats," such as leopard and jaguar.
-Large black bear and European wild boar might also be included.
-Remember the old adage: "When in doubt, use enough gun."
+Class 3 refers to large, thin-skinned game averaging 300-2000 pounds live weight.
+These normally include North American elk, moose and musk ox, Scandinavian moose, European red stag, African kudu, oryx, eland and similar size game animals around the world.
+Very large black bear and very large European wild boar might also be included.

-Moving to CXP3 game, the extremely popular .30-06 with a 180 grain bullet at a MV of 2700 fps scores 1215 HITS and the hot Hornady .45-70 factory load using the 325 grain FTX bullet at 2050 fps scores a similar 1242 HITS.
-These numbers are well above the 901 HITS lower limit for this class of game and both of these are proven elk and general CXP3 game calibers.
-Conversely, the .25-06/117 grain bullet at 2990 fps scores only 814 HITS indicating that, although it is an excellent deer cartridge, it would be a poor choice for hunting CXP3 game.
+Moving to Class 3 game, the extremely popular .30-06 with a 180 grain bullet at a MV of 2700 fps scores 1215 HITS and the hot Hornady .45-70 factory load using the 325 grain FTX bullet at 2050 fps scores a similar 1242 HITS.
+These numbers are well above the 901 HITS lower limit for this class of game and both of these are proven elk and general Class 3 game calibers.
+Conversely, the .25-06/117 grain bullet at 2990 fps scores only 814 HITS indicating that, although it is an excellent deer cartridge, it would be a poor choice for hunting Class 3 game.

-For hunting heavy CXP4 game, the 9.3x62mm is about the minimum recommended cartridge.
+For hunting thick-skinned Class 4 game, the 9.3x62mm is about the minimum recommended cartridge.
 Shooting a 286 grain bullet at 2360 fps, it scores 1863 HITS, comfortably above the required 100 yard HITS rating of 1501.
 The elephant busting .458 Winchester Magnum, launching a 500 grain bullet at a MV of 2140 fps, has a prodigious HITS rating of 3205!
-As we have already seen, the .45-70 (ditto the .450 Marlin), while they shoot the same diameter bullets as the .458 Magnum, fall far short of its power.

-The bottom line is that these caliber and HITS ratings conform well to what we have learned in the field after over 100 years of hunting big game with centerfire rifle cartridges.
+The bottom line is these caliber and HITS ratings conform well to what we have learned in the field after over 120 years of hunting big game with smokeless powder rifle cartridges.
 They should serve as a simple and reasonable guide to selecting calibers and loads for big game hunting.